c4-lab/minimal-mistakes/_pages/people.md

 permalink: /people/
 author_profile: false
 classes: wide
-intro:
-- excerpt: **Minimal Mistakes** is a flexible two-column Jekyll theme.
-Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
-As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.
 feature_row1:
   - image_path: /assets/images/Josh-Introne.jpg
     alt: "Josh Introne"
     title: "Josh Introne, PhD"
     excerpt: "Josh is an assistant professor at Syracuse University iSchool."
 feature_row2:
   - image_path: /assets/images/ischool.jpg
     alt: "placeholder image 2"